LiberTEM/LiberTEM/docs/source/releasing.rst

 Tagging a version
 ~~~~~~~~~~~~~~~~~

+Install dependencies from :code:`scripts/requirements.txt`,
-Install :code:`pygithub`, which is used by :code:`scripts/release`.
+which are used by :code:`scripts/release`.
 Then call the script with
 the :code:`bump` command, with the new version as parameter:

 .. code-block:: shell